takyai19/Automated-ELK-Stack-Deployment/README.md

 - Filebeat monitors the log files or locations on the server as specified, collects log events and forwards them to the ELK Server

-- Metricbeat monitors the system-level metrics of the server such as CPU/memory/disk usages, network IO statistics and statistics for all processes running on the system, and forward them to ELK Server
+- Metricbeat monitors the system-level metrics of the server such as CPU/memory/disk usages, network IO statistics and statistics for all processes running on the system, and forward them to the ELK Server

 - Packetbeat monitors network traffic and sends the data to the ELK Server, which will enable near real-time searches, analyses and visualization with the tools of Kibana